tocz9es/javascript30-notes/notes/06-Type-Ahead.md

 ### Manipulate String

 You can make a simple regex match using `match()` method.
-But user input is a variable, so should using `new RegExp()` to create a new regex.
+But user input is a variable, so it's better to use `new RegExp()` creating a regex with a variable as the pattern.

 The final functions should be add the highlight class to the matched text.
 So we use regex and `replace()` to find and replace the matched text.